amannn/chart-paparazzi/README.md

 chart-paparazzi
 ===============

-Automatically creates screenshots of graphs that are based on a json file.
+Automatically creates screenshots of graphs that are based on a JSON file.

 # Setup
-`Clone the repo, go to the project directory and run
+Clone the repo, go to the project directory and run
 ```sh
 $ npm install
 ```